 Never check your load speed.
 Visitors are impossibly impatient—visitors will abandon you in a heartbeat.
 If your once-speedy website has become bloated and too slow to load, it impacts search results and nearly half of your visitors will be gone after six to 10 seconds.

-Don’t duplicate content.
+Don't duplicate content.
 That's deadly.
 Google hates to find the same or similar content in more than one place.
 Deliberately or inadvertently, duplicate content cannot appear within the same website or from another website.
 And Google is smart enough to detect an overlap.
 Post only original, useful and authoritative material that adds value to the visitor.

 Always avoid analytics.
 Google provides a free and amazingly robust tool to monitor, measure and report your website’s performance.
 Unless you’re using Google Analytics, as well as Google Webmaster Tools, you can’t see visitor behavior.
 Consequently, you’ll never know what works and what doesn’t—or how to improve on marketing goals and deliverables.

 As a final bit of advice, take the time to learn about SEO, and understand the importance of Search Engine Optimization.
 It’s a challenging subject that often benefits from experienced professional help.
 And that’s something we have to offer.
 Reach out to us today, and let’s get started.